moobshake/DSC---Chubby-/README.md

 ```

 ### help
-This command prints out the list of avaialble commands.
+This command prints out the list of avaliable commands.
 ```
 > help <command>
 ```